-Windows 8 and beyond have been optimised for use on touch devices, but the same experience can be achieved using your keyboard and mouse.
+Windows 8 and beyond have been optimized for use on touch devices, but the same experience can be achieved using your keyboard and mouse.

-Close the app: Using your mouse, click and hold the app in the centre of the top of the screen.
+Close the app: Using your mouse, click and hold the app at the top middle of the screen.
 Drag it to the bottom of your screen and release to close it.
 Or, enter Alt+F4 on your keyboard.

 Your feedback is imperative for us to be able to serve you better and improve the app experience for all our users, besides helping us add new features to address your concerns.

-Enter your feedback in the form, then tap or click Submit.
+Enter your feedback in the form and tap or click Submit.

-The Bing Health & Fitness app has content localised across 36 different markets.
+The Bing Health & Fitness app has localized content across 36 different markets.

-Choose the language of your choice from the drop-down list.
+Tap or click Options and choose the language of your choice from the dropdown list.

-Please note that changing the market will erase the recent content from the app.
+Please note that changing the market would erase the recent content from the app.

-Enter any search query in the global search box in the top-right corner of any page.
+Enter any search query in the global search box at the upper-right corner in any page.
 You can start typing anywhere inside the app and the search query will automatically appear in the search box.

-On the browse pages, you can filter content based on pre-defined filters that are activated based on the content being searched.
-Multiple selection of filters and values within those filters is supported.
+On the browse pages, you can filter content based on pre-defined filters that get activated based on the content being searched.
+Multi-selection of filters and values within those filters is supported.